The OTFC Group has transformed people’s lives. Tell us what services it offers

 I am a ridiculously hard worker and everyone knows it.
-Deep down in my heart I think I can still do everything on my own just like I used to when we first started.
-I never expect my team to operate at the same level as I do because although I have a more balanced life now than I ever have, I still work a lot of hours.
+Deep down in my heart, I think I can still do everything on my own just like I used to when we first started.
+I never expected my team to operate at the same level as I do because although I have a more balanced life now than I ever have, I still work a lot of hours.
 But I think that is an entrepreneur’s brain.

 I love what I do and I love seeing people succeed and be happy.

 You are about to spread your wings from Adelaide and go nationally.
 Tell us about your growth and what we can expect from the OTFC Group?

 We have just expanded regionally in South Australia with OTFC RIVERLAND and signed a deal to build another purpose-built facility North of the state in Angle Vale.
 We have also just agreed to develop a property on the Gold Coast.
 This will be three new physical sites in 2023 taking our total to 6 plus HQ.
 2024 and 2025 will see us come down the east coast into NSW and Victoria and then in 2026 and 2027 we will look fly west, and maybe south.

 When COVID came into play we were considered an essential service, however, a lot of our clients were in the high-risk category and opted to isolate.
 We had to work quickly to take the physical nature of our organization and make it digital.
 We created teletherapy (essentially online OT and regular check-ins with caregivers to help manage long periods of isolation and little respite).
 To translate ASI therapy online is impossible because it is based on a lot of swinging and movement and – however, we found a hybrid model which worked and enabled our clients not only to survive during this time, but thrive.
 We would like to continue to play in the digital space offering a different service to people who cannot access one of our physical sites but who still need to work with an OT with the potential use of VR and are speaking with a few super cool humans who are creating the gateway for this – very exciting!!!